 Either way, one thing is clear: Romania is clearly not the cheapest country in Europe and despite the fact that we have our really cheap items, not all of them are so and you shouldn’t consider, by default, that everything is less expensive (like I did).

-And I really can’t explain how come this is even possible: the average wage in Romania is a mere 391 Euros, while in Spain we’re talking about 1734 Euros.
+And I really can’t explain how come this is even possible: the average wage in Romania in 2023 is a mere 811 Euros, while in Spain we’re talking about close to 2,000 Euros!

 However, I still find it disturbing that there are still a lot of products that are cheaper in Spain than in Romania.

 It really comes as a shocking surprise for me, and makes it a bit cleared why so many Romanians immigrate to Spain… or elsewhere.